-32) Meal planning: We all want to eat healthy, but with time constraints and lack of know-how, the prospect can be daunting.
-On the other hand, helpful meal plans simplify the process and can take a ton of stress out of someone’s busy life.
+We all want to eat healthy, but with time constraints and lack of know-how, the prospect can be daunting.
+On the other hand, helpful meal plans online to simplify the process and can take a ton of stress out of someone’s busy life.
 Be sure to include nutritional information, and cost estimates so people can budget their costs and calories.

 Think about how you will present this product.
 Why should consumers buy from you specifically?
 What relevant experience or know-how do you bring to the table?
 Are you a health and fitness nut, or just a parent with tons of experience prepping quick, nutritious meals?

-34) Bike building: Biking is seeing a renaissance in many towns and cities, and now is a great time to hop on and profit.
-Once you have the parts and a solid frame, you can offer the product at a serious markup.
-Consider offering custom builds and tune-ups as a way to diversify your business.
+Once you have the parts and a solid bike frame, you can offer the product at a serious markup.
+Consider offering custom builds and tune-ups as a way to diversify your small business.

 You will need to find affordable ways to get parts and frames.
 Consider looking into wholesalers, thrift stores, pawn shops, Craigslist, and other discount options.

-35) Gardening: Got a green thumb?
-A passion for plantlife?
+Got a green thumb?
+A passion for plant life?
 Are you feeling the flora?
 Many people want to have beautiful gardens but lack the time or know-how to get them up and running.
 With the right mindset, a creative entrepreneur can open up a new income source via gardening.

 Consider offering a range of packages- starter sessions to get the customer’s garden in shape for the coming season, or upkeep sessions throughout the summer.

 36. Canning, Pickling, and Preserving